boucadair/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 ## Many Solutions for the Same Problem, but Lack of Clear Applicably Guidance {#sec-guid}

 There are several solutions that were standardized for network management purposes.
 For example, management of ACLs by means to BGP FlowSpec {{?RFC8955}}{{?RFC8956}} or  by means of NETCONF/YANG {{?RFC8519}}.
 There is no cross referencing between the two standards or delimits its applicability scope vs the other approach.

+Likewise, BGP FlowSpec did not reuse the IPFIX Information Elements.

 NEW-OPS-REQ-GUIDANCE:
 : The target application/applicability of a network management approach should be integrated in the specification itself.